ids-s1-21/website/content/week03/_index.en.md

 ---
 chapter: true
-pre: "<b>2. </b>"
+pre: "<b>3. </b>"
-title: "2.
-Visualizing Data"
+title: "3.
+Wrangling and Tidying Data"
-menuTitle: "Visualizing Data"
+menuTitle: "Wrangling and Tidying Data"
-weight: 2
+weight: 3
-tags: ["week 2", "tasks", "videos", "assignments", "readings", "code-along", "tutorials"]
+tags: ["week 3", "tasks", "videos", "assignments", "readings", "code-along", "tutorials"]
-description: "Week 2: Data visualization and interpretation of graphical information."
+description: "Week 3: Data wrangling, joining, and tidying."
 date: "2021-08-03"

-hidden: false
+hidden: true
 ---

-# Week 2 - Visualizing Data
+# Week 3 - Wrangling and Tidying Data

 Data visualization and interpretation of graphical information.

 ## Tasks
-{{% notice warning %}}
-If you have not completed the <em>first time setup instructions</em> found on the <a id="troubleshoot">Setup & Troubleshooting</a> page, please follow these now.
-{{% /notice %}}

 <ol>
   <li>Watch the <a href="#videos">Videos</a>.</li>
   <li>Do the <a href="#readings">Readings</a>.</li>
   <li>Complete the <a href="#assignments">Assignments</a>.</li>
 </ol>

+{{% notice warning %}}
+If you have not completed the <em>first time setup instructions</em> found on the <a id="troubleshoot">Setup & Troubleshooting</a> page, please follow these now.
+{{% /notice %}}

 ## Videos